domRiddle/ASF/Configuration.md

 ***

 `string` - String type, accepting any sequence of characters, including empty sequence `""` and `null`.
+Both empty sequence as well as `null` value is treated the same by ASF, so it's up to your preference which one you want to use.

 Examples: `"SteamLogin": null`, `"SteamLogin": ""`, `"SteamLogin": "MyAccountName"`